-Your employees are already using AI Do you have governance?
+Your employees are already using AI Do you control the tools, the data, and the ownership?

 AmpliFlow participated in ISO's working group for ISO/IEC 42001.